UO-CIS211/UO-CIS211.github.io/chapters/06_1_Bits.md

 written as `#ff00ff` in HTML or CSS and written `0xff00ff` in Python, for example, can also be described in CSS as `rgb(255,0,255)`.
- It is a a bright purple  with
+ It is a bright purple  with
 maximum values of red and blue ($$255_{10}$$ or
 $$\textrm{ff}_{16}$$)
 and no green component ($$00_{16}$$).